 - Pro = You can toss junk in the boxes that the movers remove

-- Con = You may not have the time to sift while movers are present
+- Con = You may not have the time to sort out junk while movers are present

 I often leave things in the mover’s boxes and let them take it.
 It’s quick and easy.
 I do it for small things.
 Example, did one of your packers pack up an pile of t-shirt rags…aka trash?
 It happens.
 When you can toss obvious junk right away it’s as if the government never paid to move it in the first place.

 But there are some immediate cons, like earlier I mentioned that you may not have time to find and toss obvious trash.
 I’ve even heard stories of crews refusing to take back boxes (which is often contrary to their contract.
-If box removal was agreed upon, you need to get on the phone right away.
-Snarky movers trying to dodge obligations are not welcome).
+If box removal was agreed upon, you need to get on the phone with your coordinator right away).

 My biggest problem is letting things stay in a box, and not properly purging at all.
 For example I was looking for something and I opened a box that had an oil filter.
 What?
 How did that get into one of my boxes and why have I moved a single oil filter from (California? to) Texas to Arkansas to Kansas?!
 Nobody knows.